UCL-ARC/fortran-unit-testing-exercises/episodes/3-fortran-unit-test-syntax/solution/README.md

 ## Building

-This solution can be built with either FPM or CMake.
+The solution provided here is an entirely self-contained project which can be built using FPM or CMake.

 > NOTE: pFUnit tests will only be built if CMake is used.